ntoll/ntoll.github.io/article/vienna/index.md

 The interval proved music is a universal language.

-As I wondered the corridors to find the wash-room I did a spot of people watching.
+As I wandered the corridors to find the wash-room I did a spot of people watching.
 I don't speak German, so I had no idea what folks were specifically talking about, but the snatches of musical jargon, composers' names, tone of voice and gesticulations from participants gave me the general character of